Khadr

-Khadr or Khader, Kheder, Khidr/Khizr, Khodr, Khudr, etc. are romanizations of خضر, an Arabic given name and surname.
+Khadr or Khader, Kheder, Khidr/Khizr, Khodr, Khudr, Xidir etc. are romanizations of خضر, an Arabic given name and surname.
 In surnames, it is sometimes accompanied by the definite article Al- (خضر, romanized as Al-Khodr, Al-Kheder, Al-Khudr, etc.).
 The Arabic word denotes the colour green, and Khidr or Al-Khidr ('the green one'), is a figure in Islam and related religions.